NATIONAL HEALTH usa

 “Stable HEALTH For Each Resident Person”

-B. Recognize the following definition of a caring relationship as the basis for implementing equitably available and ecological accessible Primary Healthcare for each resident person within a community.
+B. Recognize the following definition of a caring relationship as the basis for implementing equitably available and ecologically accessible Primary Healthcare for each resident person within a community.

 ^

-begins with beneficent respect for each other’s autonomy,
+begins by expressing beneficent respect for each other’s autonomy,

-thrives by each person’s steady renewal of their adaptive skills, and
+thrives when each person steadily renews their adaptive skills, and

 AND